-Relevance of the project (maximum 30 points) The relevance of the proposal to: the objectives of European policies in the field of sport the objectives and the priorities of this Action (see section "What are the aims of a not-for-profit European Sport event?" ) The extent to which: the objectives are clearly defined, realistic and address issues relevant to the participating organisations and target groups the proposal is innovative and/or complementary to other initiatives already carried out by the participating organisations the proposal brings added value at EU level through results that would not be attained by activities carried out solely in a single country The clarity, completeness and quality of the work programme, in- cluding appropriate phases for preparation, implementation, moni- toring, evaluation and dissemination The consistency between project objectives, methodology, activities and budget proposed The quality and feasibility of the methodology proposed Quality of the project design and implementation (maximum 40 points) The extent to which the project includes people with expertise in different areas such as sports practice (training, competitions, coaching, etc.) ( The existence and quality of management arrangements (timelines, organisation, tasks and responsibilities are well defined and realistic) The existence and relevance of quality control measures to ensure that the project implementation is of high quality, completed in time and on budget The extent to which the project is cost-effective and allocates ap- propriate resources to each activity The quality of measures for evaluating the outcomes of the project The potential impact of the project: Impact and dissemination on participants and participating organisations, during and after the project lifetime outside the organisations and individuals directly participating in the project, at local, regional, national and/or European levels (maximum 30 points) The quality of the dissemination plan: the appropriateness and quali- ty of measures aimed at sharing the outcomes of the project within and outside the participating organisations The quality of measures to ensure visibility and media coverage of the event and of the EU support
+The relevance of the proposal to: the objectives of European policies in the field of sport the objectives and the priorities of this Action (see section "What are the aims of a not-for-profit European Sport event?")
+Relevance of the project (maximum 30 points) The extent to which: the proposal is based on a genuine and adequate needs analysis the objectives are clearly defined, realistic and address issues relevant to the participating organisations and target groups the proposal is innovative and/or complementary to other initiatives already carried out by the participating organisations the proposal brings added value at EU level through results that would not be attained by activities carried out solely in a single country The clarity, completeness and quality of the work programme, in- cluding appropriate phases for preparation, implementation, moni- toring, evaluation and dissemination The consistency between project objectives, methodology, activities and budget proposed The quality and feasibility of the methodology proposed Quality of the project design and implementation (maximum 40 points) The extent to which the project includes people with expertise in different areas such as sports practice (training, competitions, coaching, etc.) (maximum re penie) The existence and quality of management arrangements (timelines, organisation, tasks and responsibilities are well defined and realistic) The existence and relevance of quality control measures to ensure that the project implementation is of high quality, completed in time and on budget The extent to which the project is cost-effective and allocates appropriate resources to each activity The quality of measures for evaluating the outcomes of the project Impact and dissemination The potential impact of the project: on participants and participating organisations, during and after the project lifetime outside the organisations and individuals directly participating in the project, at local, regional, national and/or European levels (maximum 30 points) The quality of the dissemination plan: the appropriateness and quality of measures aimed at sharing the outcomes of the project within and outside the participating organisations The quality of measures to ensure visibility and media coverage of the event and of the EU support